Pat Jimenez - Instructor

 Which Approach Is Right for You?

-The beauty of PNF is that there’s no one-size-fits-all answer.
+The beauty of PNF-style methods is that there’s no one-size-fits-all answer.
 Each approach has its place:

-– Pilates/TRX-assisted PNF → Best for people who need more support, feedback, and confidence in tight or restricted ranges.
+• Pilates / TRX-assisted PNF → Best for movers who need support, feedback, and confidence in restricted ranges

-– Yoga-integrated PNF → A blend of strength and mindfulness, great for anyone seeking balanced mobility and calm focus.
+• Yoga-integrated contraction work → A blend of strength and mindfulness for balanced mobility

-– FRC → Ideal for athletes and advanced movers looking to bulletproof their joints and build strength at the edges.
+• FRC / PAILS–RAILS → Ideal for athletes and advanced movers who want to build joint resilience and end‑range control

 The key is choosing the right tool for your body and your stage of training.
-Sometimes, that means starting with assisted methods like Pilates or yoga props, and later progressing into FRC-or animal flow style drills.
+Sometimes that means starting with assisted methods like Pilates or yoga props and later progressing into FRC‑style or Animal Flow‑inspired drills.

 Smarter Stretching, Better Results

-If you’re curious about which method is right for you, I’d love to explore it with you in class or personal training.
-Together, we’ll find the approach that helps you unlock mobility, stability, and resilience.
+If you’re curious about which approach is right for you, I’d love to explore it with you in class or personal training.
+Together, we’ll find the method that helps you unlock mobility, stability, and resilience.

 About the Author

-Patty Jimenez Hamilton, eRYT-400, YACEP, ACE- and ACSM-certified, has been teaching Yoga, Cardio-dance, Sports conditioning and personal training since 1985.
-With a Bachelor’s degree from USF and 20+ years of leadership in Fortune 100 companies, she blends science, movement, and compassion to help clients rebuild strength, mobility, and confidence.
+Patty Jimenez Hamilton, eRYT-500, YACEP, ACE- and ACSM-certified, has been teaching Yoga, Cardio-dance, Sports conditioning and personal training since 1985.
+With a Bachelor’s degree from USF and 20+ years of leadership in Fortune 100 companies, she helps people move better, heal smarter, and feel strong in their bodies again.